AWoLnik/ALUDemo/README.md

 A successful AXI read transaction is seen below:
 ![AXI read transaction](ReadTransaction.png)

 The FIFO modules provide a buffer between the AXI interface and the ALU, to allow the ALU to properly read input and write output.
+In operation, two FIFOs are instantiated, one for data to the ALU and one for data from the ALU.

 The ALU module is a simple ALU that takes an opcode and three arguments.
 It supports addition and multiplication, as well as a third operation that was added as an exercise, "MUL\_ADD," that adds the third argument to the product of the first and second argument.